dulimarta/spherical-easel/docs/tools/transformation.md

 Create a rotation about a point.
 ::: tool-details

-- Select (or create) a point around which to rotate and select a measurement from the Measurement Section of the [Objects Tab](/userguide/#objects-tab) to determine the angle of rotation.
+- Select (or create) a point around which to rotate and select a measurement from the [Measurement Section of the Objects List](/userguide/toolsobjectspanel.html#objects-list) to determine the angle of rotation.
 - Positive measurement values are counterclockwise rotations and negative are clockwise (when seen from outside of the sphere).
 - The user can apply the rotation to objects using the [Apply Transformation Tool](/tools/transformation.html#apply-transformation).
-- When a rotation is created, a row describing some of its properties will appear in the Transformation Section of the [Objects Tab](/userguide/#objects-tab).
+- When a rotation is created, a row describing some of its properties will appear in the Transformation Section of the [Objects Tab](/userguide/#objects-tab) <icon-base  iconName="objectsTab"> </icon-base>.
 - When this tool is activated all previously selected objects are unselected and ignored.
   :::